Which gift membership to choose?

 Where do you want to buy your gift membership from?

-You can buy it directly from the company or charity directly, or you can often buy it from a gift experience company such as Virgin Experience Days, Buy a Gift, Red Letter Days, Gift Ideas for Two and Activity Superstore.
+You can buy it directly from the company or charity directly, or you can often buy it from a gift experience company such as Virgin Experience Days, Buy a Gift, and Into the Blue.
 One advantage of buying from gift experience companies is that, depending on their T&Cs, if your loved one already turns out to have the membership, it may be possible to swap the gift for another experience up to the value of your purchase.
 But you need to check the T&Cs before you buy.

 These are just some considerations you could take into account when choosing a gift membership.